Welcome to today's edition of the Rush 24-7 podcast.

 Then what happened to it?

-They thought an election had been stolen from them, and I don't care what anybody will tell to me.
+And I don't care what anybody will tell to me.

-Now they put forth the image of unity, but they saw a huge opportunity, and then they got alarmed because they saw Bush come alive.
+Now, they put forth the image of unity, but they saw a huge opportunity.

-They saw Bush make an immediate transformation and become someone that uh they didn't think that he was.
+They saw Bush make an immediate transformation and become someone that they didn't think that he was.

-Then I uh I I guess Adam, the next thing that happened along these lines was Iraq, and when the president started talking about Iraq, that's when the Democrats made their move.
+And when the president started talking about Iraq, that's when the Democrats made their move.

-Well, but not at first.
+Well, not at first.

-Democrats are all for Iraq in uh 2002.
+Democrats are all for Iraq in 2002.

 They couldn't wait to have another resolution.

-Um but it's like Carl Rove says, when things don't go smoothly, Democrats will be there when the bullets start flying, and and and they'll be, but when when the going gets tough in a foxhole, they'll abandon you.
+But it's like Karl Rove says, when things don't go smoothly, Democrats will be there when the bullets start flying.

-And they they made a calculated decision that they would turn every event, including in the war on terror, into a political event, with the attempt being to um be highly critical of Bush and his competence and so forth.
+And they made a calculated decision that they would turn every event, including in the war on terror, into a political event, with the attempt being to be highly critical of Bush and his competence and so forth.

-We've gotten to the point now where and I know this is going to offend some people on the left, but there are people in this country elected and in the drive-by media who are actively seeking to sabotage our effort and ability to win against this enemy and even wage war against them.
+We've gotten to the point now where, and I know this is going to offend some people on the left, but there are people in this country elected and in the drive-by media who are actively seeking to sabotage our effort and ability to win against this enemy and even wage war against them.

-Now I know this offends some of you.
+Now, I know this offends some of you.

 Are you challenging our patriotism?